justanothercell/aeonetica/.github/README.md

 - start server with args specified in [main](../server/src/main.rs)
 - start client with args specified in [main](../client/src/main.rs)

----
-# Big Projects:
+# TODO/Fixes:
-- ECS
+- [x] ECS
 - getting a screen & client side rendering
----
-# TODO/Fixes:
 - [x] clean up client mod loading
-- [ ] cleanup of error handling
+- [x] cleanup of error handling
   - [x] client side
-  - [ ] server side
+  - [x] server side
 - [x] utility functions that return the path to a lib (and have platform appropriate ending)
 - [ ] checking whether all mods are valid after loading by checking for files and checking which platforms are supported
-- [ ] better mod build script using probably python, make it platform  generic
+- [x] better mod build script using probably python, make it platform  generic

 ---
 # ECS (see thoughts below)